Klortiz/cse15l-lab-reports/lab3.md

 And there u go;)

-Now, if you don't know the time it was last modified, and you **only** want to know that time from a specific file, you do this:
+> Note: if you don't know the time it was last modified, and you **only** want to know that time from a specific file, you can use the `stat` command but that's out of the scope of this lab report.

 `4) find -regex` (***reg***ular ***ex***pression)